NickHeap2/sam-local-express/README.md

 ## Supported functionality
 * Global environmental variables are populated from parameters and mappings
 * Http and Rest Apis are discovered and served under a single or multiple Express instances
+* Cors rules are applied from global and api level settings
 * Any authorizer lambda function defined in the template is called before the routes
 * Serverless functions with Path, Method and ApiId are attached to the Express instances
 * Routes are built like `http://localhost:3000/{api stage}/{function path}`

 ## Main packages used
+`cors` - cors configuration.
 `express` - routing to the handlers.
 `lambda-local` - invoking the lambda functions.
 `nodemon` - watching code for any changes and restarting the server.
 `yaml-cfn` - parsing the template file.

 See below for an example of the type of template that this is designed to support